-- Sit on a chair or the floor, with the legs crossed or straight out in front.
-Make sure to sit tall, while pulling the shoulder blades together and down.
+- Sit tall with legs crossed or straight out in front while pulling the shoulder blades together and down.

-- Hold the twist for 20–30 seconds, then return to center.
+- Hold for 20-30 seconds and then return to center.

 - Repeat on the other side.

-Child’s Pose is a restful, very simple yoga pose.
+Child’s Pose is a simple yoga pose.
 It allows the spine to elongate passively while the person rests over their knees.

 To perform the Child’s Pose:

-- Spread the knees apart to a point that is comfortable.
+- Spread the knees apart to a comfortable point.
 Then fold the body forwards, bringing the chest down towards the knees.